payrollhero/styleguide/css.md

 + Include a semi-colon at the end of the last declaration in a declaration block
 + Place the closing brace of a ruleset in the same column as the first character of the ruleset
 + Separate each ruleset by a blank line
++ Use no more than three level nesting of selectors
++ We *always* use mixins for vendor prefixes

 ```css
 /* Bad */